Back to DWU AI Articles

 This article examines the federal regulatory framework governing airport real estate development, including grant assurances, land use categories, valuation standards, and FAA approval procedures.
 Analysis draws from 49 U.S.C. § 47107, FAA Order 5190.6C, Chapters 3 and 22, the FAA Reauthorization Act of 2024 (Pub.
 L. 118-63, Sections 703 and 743), published appraisal studies, and audited financial disclosures from named airports.
 All data is current as of March 6, 2026.

 Airport real estate development is constrained by federal grant assurances that require non-aeronautical ground leases to be priced at Fair Market Value (FMV) based on highest-and-best-use analysis, and that all airport revenues be expended for airport purposes.
 The FAA Reauthorization Act of 2024, Section 743, narrowed FAA's land use jurisdiction to projects that materially impact aircraft operations or federal investments, replacing prior case-by-case determinations with a 45-day notice procedure.
-Airport authorities with sustained commercial development programs (DFW generating $48.5 million ground lease revenue in FY 2019; Denver accelerating land development in 2025; Dallas Executive approving a 40-year hotel ground lease in February 2026) derive non-aeronautical revenue from ground leases and extend economic development roles beyond the airport fence through regional site development and infrastructure partnerships.
+Airport authorities with sustained commercial development programs (DFW generating $48.5 million ground lease revenue in FY 2019; Denver accelerating land development as of 2023; Dallas Executive approving a 40-year hotel ground lease in February 2026) derive non-aeronautical revenue from ground leases and extend economic development roles beyond the airport fence through regional site development and infrastructure partnerships.

 The Federal Framework